phil-opp/blog_os/blog/post/11-returning-from-exceptions.md

 ```
 It doesn't compile anymore.
 The error tells us that the Rust compiler no longer finds the core library.

 The [core library] is implicitly linked to all `no_std` crates and contains things such as `Result`, `Option`, and iterators.
-We've used that library without problems since [the very beginning], so why is it no longer available anymore?
+We've used that library without problems since [the very beginning], so why is it no longer available?

 [core library]: https://doc.rust-lang.org/nightly/core/index.html
 [the very beginning]: {{% relref "03-set-up-rust.md" %}}